Conscious city: Characteristics and practice

 Architecture, interior design, and urban planning can affect human behaviors and mental processes, causing psychological, biophysical, and cognitive changes in people, often without them noticing.
 Analyzing how people perceive public spaces with their senses makes it possible to analyze people's place-making practices.
 For example, visual elements of mystery and complexity may encourage exploration and feelings of pleasure, especially in familiar situations.
 On the other hand, visual concealments may increase people's fear of crime in public settings.
 A simple example of a conscious city element is a pair of giant self-inflating artificial flowers in Jerusalem, which bloom to create shade from the sun or cover from rain when sensing approaching pedestrians.

-Regarding wayfinding, a conscious city would be one that facilitates memorable mental maps through carefully designing all its elements by focusing on both the physical and the emotional needs of its users.
-As the average European is getting older, more attention is being paid to making cities "age-friendly," especially in relation to dementia, where conscious-city strategies include "reminiscence promenades," active ground floor frontage, and walkable mixed-use areas.
+Regarding wayfinding, a conscious city would facilitate memorable mental maps through carefully designing all its elements by focusing on both the physical and the emotional needs of its users.
+As the average European is getting older, more attention is being paid to making cities "age-friendly," especially with dementia, where conscious-city strategies include "reminiscence promenades," active ground floor frontage, and walkable mixed-use areas.

 The mass collection of human data required by conscious cities has raised questions of ethics and privacy.
 Moreover, a conscious city can react negatively to certain groups by using "hostile architecture," such as sloped public benches to deter homeless people or high-frequency emitters to keep children away.

 Research

-Initiatives like the Centre for Urban Design and Mental Health, the Urban Realities Laboratory, the Bartlett Centre for Advanced Spatial Analysis, Conscious Design Kalpa or the Center for Advanced Design Research and Evaluation, have been examining the effects of urban planning and policymaking on human psychology and mental health.
+Initiatives like the Centre for Urban Design and Mental Health, the Urban Realities Laboratory, the Bartlett Centre for Advanced Spatial Analysis, Conscious Design Kalpa or the Center for Advanced Design Research and Evaluation have been examining the effects of urban planning and policymaking on human psychology and mental health.
 The Academy of Neuroscience for Architecture promotes and advances the application of neuroscience to human responses to the built environment.
 The Centric Lab was established in London in 2016 as the first group researching Conscious Design, "that which has an awareness of, and responsibility towards its users."

-EEG brain scanning has been researched to emotionally map human reactions to environments in terms of excitement, frustration and engagement, particularly in response to stimuli such as sound, air pollution and light.
+EEG brain scanning has been researched to emotionally map human reactions to environments in terms of excitement, frustration and engagement, particularly in response to stimuli such as sound, air pollution, and light.
 The architecture firm Perkins and Will has a Human Experience Lab that tests out design concepts and measures human responses through electroencephalography devices, eye tracking, galvanic skin response, motion detectors, and accelerometers.
 The lab also uses virtual reality headsets and immersive cave automatic virtual environments to test out visual and auditory simulations of planned designs.

 CHORA Conscious City, an architecture research facility, started a conscious city project for Gela in 2015 to give the Sicilian town "an avant-garde role in the perspective of a new development model in the Mediterranean, turning it into a portal of transit between two continents, Europe and Africa."